 In my related post about what agile coaches need to succeed, I wrote about the idea of walking in the shoes of those we coach.
 This would include Scrum Masters, Teams, Product Owners.
 But it also needs to include technology managers.
 Technology managers are key stakeholders in any sort of agile transformation.
 In this role of agile leader, they should be supported and encouraged rather than maligned.

-As Bob Galen has noted, it is easy to bash key stakeholders like technology managers during agile transformation.
+As Bob Galen has noted, it is easy to bash key stakeholders like technology managers in agile transformation.
 For coaches like myself who don’t have hands-on experience in this role, we can show a lack of empathy for their role.

 One great piece of coaching that I received from Bob Galen was to go out and shadow technology managers to gain a better understanding of their role and their challenges.
 This blog includes my key takeaways from a series of interviews I conducted with various technology managers.